Benjamin2817/dsc-phase-2-project/README.md

    Analysis points to Sections 1 and 2 as being the areas most postively influential in terms of price.
 It is suggested homebuyers consider paying for top quality construction and construction materials as Model 4 displays a correlation between quality of work and home price.
 Lastly, the model indicates that for every one

 ## Next Steps
    Further analysis could include creation of location based features, perhaps vicinity to schools or public parks, using geospatial libraries.
-Other next steps
+Other next steps might include incorporating additional datasets containing information on nearby employment opportunities, mass transit, etc.